Eileithyia: Etymology

 The earliest form of the name is the Mycenaean Greek 𐀁𐀩𐀄𐀴𐀊, e-re-u-ti-ja, written in the Linear B syllabic script.
 Ilithyia is the latinisation of Εἰλείθυια.

-The etymology of the name is uncertain, but debated among scholars.
-R. S. P. Beekes suggests a non-Indo-European etymology, and Nilsson believes that the name is Pre-Greek.
+The etymology of the name is uncertain, and debated among scholars.
+R. S. P. Beekes suggests a non-Indo-European etymology, and Nilsson believed that the name is Pre-Greek.
 19th-century scholars suggested that the name is Greek, derived from the verb eleutho (ἐλεύθω), "to bring", the goddess thus meaning The Bringer.
-Walter Burkert believes that Eileithyia is the Greek goddess of birth and that her name is pure Greek.
+Walter Burkert believed that Eileithyia is the Greek goddess of birth and that her name is pure Greek.
 However, the relation with the Greek prefix ἐλεύθ is uncertain, because the prefix appears in some pre-Greek toponyms like Ἐλευθέρνα (Eleutherna); therefore it is possible that the name is pre-Greek.
 Her name Ἐλυσία (Elysia) in Laconia and Messene probably relates her with the month Eleusinios and Eleusis.
-Nilsson also believes that the name "Eleusis" is pre-Greek.
+Nilsson also believed that the name "Eleusis" is pre-Greek.

 Origins

-According to F. Willets, the goddess shows a clear connection to a pre-existing Minoan goddess, as well as an earlier Neolithic concept.
+According to F. Willets, the goddess shows a clear connection to a preexisting Minoan goddess, as well as an earlier Neolithic concept.
 Eileithyia's guidance in childbirth may give influence of the first midwife.
 To Homer, she is "the goddess of childbirth".
 The Iliad pictures Eileithyia alone, or sometimes multiplied, as the Eileithyiai:

 Hesiod (c.
 700 BC) described Eileithyia as a daughter of Hera by Zeus (Theogony 921)—and the Bibliotheca (Roman-era) and Diodorus Siculus (c.
 90–27 BC) (5.72.5) agreed.
 Also, a poem at the Greek Anthology Book 6, mention Eileithyia as Hera's daughter.
 But Pausanias, writing in the 2nd century AD, reported another early source (now lost): "The Lycian Olen, an earlier poet, who composed for the Delians, among other hymns, one to Eileithyia, styles her as 'the clever spinner', clearly identifying her with the Fates, thus making her older than Cronus."
 Being the youngest born to Gaia, Cronus was a Titan of the first generation and he was identified as the father of Zeus.
 Likewise, the meticulously accurate mythographer Pindar (522–443 BC) also makes no mention of Zeus:

 Later, for the Classical Greeks, "She is closely associated with Artemis and Hera," Burkert asserts, "but develops no character of her own".
-In the Orphic Hymn to Prothyraeia, virginal Artemis is given an epithet relating to the goddess of childbirth, making the divine huntress also "she who comes to the aid of women in childbirth":
+In the Orphic Hymn to Prothyraia, virginal Artemis is given an epithet relating to the goddess of childbirth, making the divine huntress also "she who comes to the aid of women in childbirth":

 Eileithyia is commonly in classical Greek art most often depicted assisting childbirth.
-Vase-painters, when illustrating the birth of Athena from Zeus' head, may show two assisting Eileithyiai, with their hands raised in the epiphany gesture.The Beauty of Durrës, a large 4th-century B.C.E. mosaic shows the head figure of a woman, probably portrays the goddess Eileithyia.
+Vase-painters, when illustrating the birth of Athena from Zeus' head, may show two assisting Eileithyiai, with their hands raised in the epiphany gesture.
+The Beauty of Durrës, a large 4th-century B.C.E. mosaic shows the head figure of a woman, probably portrays the goddess Eileithyia.
+A fragment by Callimachus has Eileithyia assist her full-sister Hebe in her labour, presumably when she gave birth to Alexiares and Anicetus, her sons by Heracles.